svinniks/pl-json-store/README.md

 Now `json_store.get_string('$.auhtor.name')` should return `Frank`.

 :exclamation: Please note, that `set_xxx` methods overwrite the old property value regardless it's type.
-For example you can easilty loose a big object by overwriting it with a scalar value, so be carefull!
+For example you can easily loose a big object by overwriting it with a scalar value, so be carefull!
 To slightly lower the chances of loosing data by overwriting, it is possible to **lock** selected values against direct modification.
-Please refer to the [corresponding chapter](#aaa) for more information.
+Please refer to the [corresponding chapter](#todo) for more information.

 Creating anonymous values
 -------------------------

 In addition to one common root object, it is possible to create anonymous unnamed JSON values.
-These values do not belong to the root or any other element and are only accessible by the automatically generated internal ID.
+These values do not belong to the root or any other element and are only accessible by the automatically generated internal IDs.
 For example, an anonymous string can be created by executing:

 ```sql
 DECLARE